How to Wash Microfiber Cloths to Preserve Their Cleaning Power

-Besides the thousands of fibers, another aspect that makes these cloths so absorbant is the fact that the fibers are positively charged.
-The dirt and dust that sits on surfaces in your house is negatively charged, so the mess is attracted to the cloth like a magnet.
+Aside from the thousands of fibers, another aspect that makes these cloths so absorbent is the fact that the fibers are positively charged.
+The dirt and dust that sit on surfaces in your house is negatively charged, so the mess is attracted to the cloth like a magnet.
 The microfibers hold onto that dust and dirt until it is released when the cloth is rinsed out.

 Jennifer Druckamiller, director of product experience at microfiber company Norwex, suggests reusing your microfiber cloths a few times in between laundering.
 Simply rinse them under warm water after you’re done using them and hang them up to dry.